Tutorial: Get started creating in the Power BI service

 Select Go to dashboard to see your new dashboard with the line chart that you pinned to it as a tile.

-Select the new tile on your dashboard to return to the report.
+Select the new tile on your dashboard.
 Power BI returns you to the report in Reading view.

 Step 3: Explore with Q&A

 For a quick exploration of your data, try asking a question in the Q&A question box.
-Q&A creates natural-language queries about your data.
-In a dashboard, the Q&A box is at the top (Ask a question about your data).
-In a report, it's in the top nav pane (Ask a question).
+Q&A lets you ask natural-language queries about your data.
+In a dashboard, the Q&A box is at the top (Ask a question about your data) under the menu bar.
+In a report, it's in the top menu bar (Ask a question).

-To go back to the dashboard, select My workspace in the black Power BI bar.
+To go back to the dashboard, select My workspace in the black Power BI header bar.

 Select Ask a question about your data.
 Q&A automatically offers a number of suggestions.